 Here’s our step-by-step guide to starting your vegetable garden indoors:

 - Find a container.
 You can plant seeds in just about any type of container, as long as it has drainage holes.
 You can use plant pots you saved from a prior season or cheap plastic containers from the grocery store that held produce items.
+You can use cheap containers to grow vegetables.

 - Add soil.
 Fill each container with a light seed-starting soil mix that you’ve pre-moistened.
 Gently pat down the soil surface to make it even.